arnavsshah/Student-System/README.md

 - Add the **DATABASE_URL, DATABASE_USERNAME, DATBASE_PASSWORD** as environment variables.
 (Sample env file is provided).
 - Using these details, the **driver** object of the neo4j-driver module is initialised in config/db.js
 - Import the driver object into a file to query the database.

+### Creating database

+- Setup Neo4j connection
+- DATA folder must contain 2 folders - Students & Faculty - each containing the necessary json files

+- for adding students to the database
+`npm run create_students`

+- for adding teachers to the database
+`npm run create_teachers`